paulau/RHTCO2/readme.txt

 RHTCO2

-This project is implemented to
+The aim of this project is to implement Software-Hardware product, which will provide to people
+a) Information about the indoor airquality = quality of air in the buildings
+b) Control Ventilators to keep the air quality within the desired quality IDA 1 - IDA 4, see DIN EN 13779

+The Hardware is built of:
+* Raspberry Pi B 2
+* K - 30 CO2 Sensor
+* LEDs 5V Red See e.g. Docs/LEDExample.jpg
+* Transistor Switch to control LEDs (See) Docs/transistor.pdf
+* Relay for Raspberries
+* Optionally Temperature and Humidity Sensors eg DHT 22,

+The Software part is able to
 * read the data of temperature, humidity and CO2 sensors  (DHT22, K-30 - CO2, HYT271)
-* to store the sata as set of text files with columns (date time RH T CO2) and in MySQL database Datenerfassung in table RHTCO2
+* store the sata as set of text files with columns (date time RH T CO2) and in MySQL database Datenerfassung in table RHTCO2
-* to send data as separate files via ftp to some central server
+* send data as separate files via ftp to some central server
-* to make available the fast data in table Datebnerfassung.FAST (also available via php wrapper: sqlwrapper.php ana Apache Web Server)
+* make available the fast data in table Datebnerfassung.FAST (also available via php wrapper: sqlwrapper.php ana Apache Web Server)
-* To control LED(automatically): switch on, if CO2 -concentration too high is.
+* To control LED(automatically): switch on, if CO2 -concentration is too high.
+* To control Ventilator(automatically): switch on, if CO2 - concentration is too high, and off if low enough.

 Raspberry should have following packages: